minuru0408/Personal-Assistant-HECTOR/README.md

 # Personal Assistant

 This desktop app uses the OpenAI API and stores chats in a Google Sheet.
+It can also read replies aloud using the ElevenLabs text-to-speech service.
-To run it, you need an OpenAI key and Google credentials.
+To run it, you need an OpenAI key, Google credentials and an ElevenLabs key.
 The app now checks that all required environment variables are set and will exit with a helpful message if any are missing.

 1. Copy `.env.example` to `.env`.
-2. Replace the example values in `.env` with your own keys.
+2. Replace the example values in `.env` with your own keys, including `ELEVENLABS_API_KEY` if you want voice output.
 3. Install dependencies with `npm install`.
 4. Start the app with `npm start`.